Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

     200000-2FFFFF : second 1 MiB of the 2 MiB C-ROM
     300000-3FFFFF : 512 KiB C-ROM repeated twice (padding ?)

-Therefore:
+With:

     Chip 1 = 040-c1.c1 + 040-c3.c3
     Chip 2 = 040-c2.c2 + 040-c4.c4

-This makes sense retrospectively (I means the 1 MBytes slices), as the CPLD driving the board acting as mapper can use any data organization and this one is not more stupid than another one, it is just totally undocumented...
+This makes sense retrospectively (I mean the slicing in 1 MBytes banks), as the CPLD driving the board acting as mapper can use any data organization and this one is not more stupid than another one, it is just totally undocumented and unexpected...

 The toolchain generates the [good ROM format ready to burn for you](/Working_toolchain_MVS/Run_conversion_MVS.m#L374).
-Also, it's practical to get rid of the MX26L6420 as only the 4 Mbytes lower bank is used and shift to some more common chip.
-It appears that as connected on the CHA board, you can just replace the MX26L6420 by MX29L3211 or MX29LV320, they are nearly pin compatible.
+Also, it's practical to get rid of the MX26L6420 as only the 4 Mbytes lower bank is used and shift to some more common and versatile chips.
+It appears that as wired on the CHA board, you can just replace the MX26L6420 by MX29L3211 or MX29LV320, they are nearly pin compatible.
 The only pin to care about is pin 1 (A21 on the MX26L6420) which is WE on the MX29L3211 or MX29LV320.
 It must be pulled HIGH to allow the chip to be in read mode.
+All other pins are at the good level.
 Pin A21 is unused in this Sengoku 2 bootleg so you can just cut the trace and wire a resistor from VCC (3.3V) to pin 1.
 I chose two MX29LV320 here because they were in another life Pachinko ROMs and I find cool to recycle them in MVS cartridges.
 All pin 1 are tied together electrically.

 ![](/MVS_bootleg_convert/CROM_replacement.png)

-I've used a GQ 4x4 programmer with ADP-054 adapter for P1 and my custom Arduino flasher for C1 / C2.
-Sadly, despite the MX29L3211 in SOP44 being listed as compatible with the GQ 4x4, it is not (which costed me an ADP-019 adapter for nothing), and the MX29LV320 is only supported is TSOP48 package at the moment.
+I've used a GQ 4x4 programmer with ADP-054 adapter for P1 and my custom Arduino flasher for "C1" / "C2".
+Sadly, despite the MX29L3211 in SOP44 being listed as compatible with the GQ 4x4, it is barely the case in fact (which costed me an ADP-019 adapter for nothing), and the MX29LV320 is only supported in TSOP48 package at the moment.
 You can maybe find one programmer with adapters to rule them all but on my side, this whole business has cost me quite a lot, so there was no way I was going to buy another programmer with more of those equally useless adaptors.
 Anyway, with the combo shown here, you must be able to rule any MVS bootleg.

 ![](/MVS_bootleg_convert/Harware_necessary.jpg)

-At least the custom programmer with the Arduino Mega was quite cheap if I do not count my time trying to resurrect the JAVA code going with it...
+At least the custom programmer with the Arduino Mega was quite cheap if I do not count my time trying to resurrect the JAVA code going with it and its hell of dependencies.

 ![](/MVS_bootleg_convert/Sengoku2_bootleg_PRG_top_modified.jpg)